IBS stands for "Irritable bowel syndrome" which is a term used to describe a type of digestive disorder characterized by a group of common symptoms.

 If problems are due to enzyme deficiency, it can often be remedied if you manage to get the body to restore its own production of enzymes through good diet and taking enzymes.

-Other good supplements are B-vitamins, Magnesium and D-vitamin as well as Probiotics, which are beneficial gut bacteria.
+Other good supplements are B vitamins, Magnesium and Vitamin D as well as Probiotics, which are good stomach bacteria.

-*Many wonder which probiotic strains are suitable for IBS, and Saccharomyces boulardii usually works well, as well as most Bifidobacteria, such as Bifidobacterium lactis, Bifidobacterium infantis.
+*Many wonder which strains of probiotics are suitable for IBS, and Saccharomyces boulardii usually works as well as most Bifidobacteria, such as Bifidobacterium lactis, Bifidobacterium infantis.
 But for most people, Lactobacillus plantarum and Lactobacillus acidophilus also work well.

 Preferably Turmeric as a supplement, meaning you want to get Turmeric.

-Hydrochloric acid as a supplement can be supportive as it prevents bacteria from entering the small intestine where they shouldn't be, which is common in IBS patients.
+Stomach acid can be supportive as it prevents bacteria from entering the small intestine where they shouldn't be, which is common in IBS patients.

 Get help from a nutritional therapist